D0liphin/Sso/README.md

 `std::string::String` depending on your architecture.

 Small string optimisation is only available on `#[cfg(all(target_endian = "little", target_pointer_width = "64"))]`.

+# Can I use this?

+This is an imaginary conversation I am having with a person who will never exist, but I would recommend strongly that you do not use this, unless perhaps you can guarantee that the exported type is actually `std::string::String` hehe.

+But seriously, although tested a little, it's not rigorously safe yet.
+Once I add debug assertions about unsafe preconditions, I'll be more confident that it is safe to use.

+For now, everything *appears* to be safe, but nothing is as it seems in the land of `unsafe`!

 ## Usage